utep-cs-systems-courses/os-archiver/Readme.md

 file or archive cannot be read or written, or if an archive is truncated or its contents are obviously corrupted.

+You probably want to use the utility programs "cmp" to compare the contents of binary (non-text) files, and and "diff" to compare the contents of files containing (only) ascii text.